isaacdevlugt/IsingMC/README.md

-# Monte Carlo simulations of the 2D classical XY model with periodic boundaries.
+# Monte Carlo simulations of the 2D classical Ising model with periodic boundaries.

 To run this code, you must have the following dependencies.